Tunneling time problem: At the intersection of quantum mechanics, classical probability theory and special relativity: Characteristic times for transmission and reflection

 here $\omega_L=2\mu B/\hbar$, $\mu$ and $B$ are, respectively, the absolute values of the electron magnetic moment and applied magnetic field.
-As was shown in \cite{Ch2,Ch9}, in the limiting case $l_0\to\infty$ the rotation angles $\Delta \phi^{tr,ref}_\bot$ and $\Delta \phi^{tr,ref}_\|$ to describe, respectively, the Larmor precession of the average spins of transmitted and reflected particles in the plane orthogonal to the magnetic field as well as their "aligning" with the field read as
+As was shown in \cite{Ch2,Ch9} for the limiting case $l_0\to\infty$, for the rotation angles $\Delta \phi^{tr,ref}_\bot$ and $\Delta \phi^{tr,ref}_\|$, which describe the Larmor precession of the average spins of transmitted and reflected particles in the plane orthogonal to the magnetic field and, respectively, their "aligning" with the field, we have